Code-Platoon-Curriculum/curriculum/03-Full-Stack/4-js-dom/2-manipulating-dom.md

 First... add a bunch of new div elements using our button, and then try to hit the <spacebar> key.
 Notice that your page scrolls, because the browser had a default behavior for handling this particular event.

-Next... let's add in an event listener to intercept this event, and block it's processing by the browser.
+Next... let's add in an event listener to intercept this event, and block its processing by the browser.

 ```javascript
 scripts.js;